Docker multi-stage build is a great way to build a docker image with a minimal footprint.

 CMD ["./app"]

-When it comes to python, most of the benefits seems to get lost.
-For example, is quite cumbersome to generate a binary from python code that can be shipped as-is.
+When it comes to python, most of the benefits seems to get lost because you still need a python interpreter and also is quite cumbersome to generate a binary from python code that can be shipped as-is.

-We can use a virtualenv in the same way we would use a binary from another language.
+in the same way we would ship a binary from another language.

 Here is an example: